 Personal Capital Cash™ offers no account minimums, no fees, and flexible deposits and transfers.
 This account does more than just stash your cash, you can earn from it while having the flexibility to access it every day.

 For many couples, saving money is a joint effort.
 With a Personal Capital Cash™ Joint Account, you can both access your money with ease and convenience.
 A Joint Account can also help open up discussions surrounding financial planning.
 It helped my family streamline household finances as a way to plan, save, and pay for expenses like family vacations, a new car, and even date night.

 Here’s how it works.
-Like the Personal Capital Cash™ Account, the Joint Account has an APY of 1.55%2, and no account minimums, no fees, and best of all, there are no monthly limits on the number of times you can add, withdraw, and transfer funds between your accounts.
+Like the Personal Capital Cash™ Account, the Joint Account has no account minimums, no fees, and best of all, there are no monthly limits on the number of times you can add, withdraw, and transfer funds between your accounts.
 When you open a Personal Capital Cash™ Joint Account, you’ll both get access to the account through the award-winning Personal Capital Dashboard, and both people can make contributions and withdrawals.
 You can also move your individual Cash Account to a Joint Account without fees or minimums.
 With Joint Account, you and your partner can now plan and meet your goals together, while earning money as you keep it there.

 Potential of up to $6 Million in Aggregate FDIC Insurance